Berberine

 1

-Berberine for Metabolic Disorders — Meta-Analysis of 16 RCTs
+Berberine for Metabolic Disorders — Evidence Synthesis of 16 Clinical Trial

-Systematic review and meta-analysis of 16 randomized controlled trials evaluating berberine monotherapy on metabolic disorders (T2DM, dyslipidemia, hypertension).
+Evidence review and pooled analysis of 16 randomized controlled trials evaluating berberine monotherapy on metabolic disorders (T2DM, dyslipidemia, hypertension).
 Outcomes: HbA1c, FPG, LDL, total cholesterol, BP.
-(Liang et al. 2021)

-Pooled across 16 RCTs — varied populations with metabolic risk factors.
+Pooled across 16 clinical trials — varied populations with metabolic risk factors.

 Berberine significantly reduced HbA1c (~0.7%), fasting plasma glucose (~0.7 mmol/L), total cholesterol, LDL, and triglycerides vs placebo or comparators.
 BP modestly reduced.
 Effects comparable to first-line oral antidiabetic agents in some trials.
 Bioavailability remains a major limitation (~5%), prompting interest in dihydroberberine and phytosomal forms.